noahkw/acmetk/docs/development.rst

 AcmeServerBase
 --------------

-:class:`~acme_broker.server.AcmeServerBase` is the base class for all ACME-compliant server implementations.
+:class:`~acmetk.server.AcmeServerBase` is the base class for all ACME-compliant server implementations.
-It encapsulates a :class:`aiohttp.web.Application` to respond to ACME requests and :code:`aiohttp_jinja2` is used as the template engine to render the :class:`~acme_broker.server.management.AcmeManagement` and :class:`~acme_broker.server.external_account_binding.AcmeEAB` sites.
+It encapsulates a :class:`aiohttp.web.Application` to respond to ACME requests and :code:`aiohttp_jinja2` is used as the template engine to render the :class:`~acmetk.server.management.AcmeManagement` and :class:`~acmetk.server.external_account_binding.AcmeEAB` sites.

-Subclasses need to implement the methods :meth:`~acme_broker.server.AcmeServerBase.certificate` and :meth:`~acme_broker.server.AcmeServerBase.handle_order_finalize`.
+Subclasses need to implement the methods :meth:`~acmetk.server.AcmeServerBase.certificate` and :meth:`~acmetk.server.AcmeServerBase.handle_order_finalize`.
-Subclasses must also set the :attr:`~acme_broker.server.AcmeServerBase.config_name` which corresponds to the section name in the config files.
+Subclasses must also set the :attr:`~acmetk.server.AcmeServerBase.config_name` which corresponds to the section name in the config files.
-Instances should only be created using :meth:`~acme_broker.server.AcmeServerBase.create_app` which instantiates the server and attaches the database session at the least.
+Instances should only be created using :meth:`~acmetk.server.AcmeServerBase.create_app` which instantiates the server and attaches the database session at the least.

-To run a new server from the CLI, a :func:`run_servername` function, which is called if :code:`app_class` is the server class, should be created in :mod:`acme_broker.main.py`.
+To run a new server from the CLI, a :func:`run_servername` function, which is called if :code:`app_class` is the server class, should be created in :mod:`acmetk.main.py`.
 Any challenge validators, internal clients, etc., as well as the server itself, should be instantiated there.
 The runner is then returned along with the server instance.

 AcmeRelayBase
 -------------

-:class:`~acme_broker.server.AcmeRelayBase` inherits from :class:`~acme_broker.server.AcmeServerBase`.
+:class:`~acmetk.server.AcmeRelayBase` inherits from :class:`~acmetk.server.AcmeServerBase`.
-It features an internal :class:`~acme_broker.client.AcmeClient` that is used to communicate with another certificate authority of choice.
+It features an internal :class:`~acmetk.client.AcmeClient` that is used to communicate with another certificate authority of choice.
-Subclasses need to implement the method :meth:`~acme_broker.server.AcmeServerBase.handle_order_finalize`.
+Subclasses need to implement the method :meth:`~acmetk.server.AcmeServerBase.handle_order_finalize`.

-If complex configuration beyond the server itself and its internal client is not needed, then the existing :func:`run_relay` in :mod:`acme_broker.main.py` may be used to start the server.
+If complex configuration beyond the server itself and its internal client is not needed, then the existing :func:`run_relay` in :mod:`acmetk.main.py` may be used to start the server.

 Challenge Solver
 ----------------

-:class:`~acme_broker.client.challenge_solver.ChallengeSolver` is the interface that challenge solver plugins must implement.
+:class:`~acmetk.client.challenge_solver.ChallengeSolver` is the interface that challenge solver plugins must implement.
-Subclasses must also set the :attr:`~acme_broker.client.challenge_solver.ChallengeSolver.config_name` which corresponds to the :code:`challenge_solver` child section name in client config file.
+Subclasses must also set the :attr:`~acmetk.client.challenge_solver.ChallengeSolver.config_name` which corresponds to the :code:`challenge_solver` child section name in client config file.

-:meth:`~acme_broker.client.challenge_solver.ChallengeSolver.connect` may be overridden if the plugin needs to connect to some resource before being able to challenge completion requests.
+:meth:`~acmetk.client.challenge_solver.ChallengeSolver.connect` may be overridden if the plugin needs to connect to some resource before being able to challenge completion requests.

-:meth:`~acme_broker.client.challenge_solver.ChallengeSolver.complete_challenge` must be overridden by all plugin implementations.
+:meth:`~acmetk.client.challenge_solver.ChallengeSolver.complete_challenge` must be overridden by all plugin implementations.
 It is passed the account key, as well as the challenge and the identifier associated with the challenge.
 Upon being called, the method needs to complete the challenge, i.e. by provisioning some resource, and then defer returning until the remote CA is allowed to validate the challenge.

-:meth:`~acme_broker.client.challenge_solver.ChallengeSolver.complete_challenge` must also be overridden by all plugin implementations.
+:meth:`~acmetk.client.challenge_solver.ChallengeSolver.complete_challenge` must also be overridden by all plugin implementations.
 Upon being called, it should de-provision the resources that were provisioned by the solver to complete that specific challenge.